Yannan23/sticky-navbar/README.md

-This is a Todos App
+This is a hidden-search practise